rahulumrao/NequIP-MLP/README.md

 For data generation, we will use the [Quantum Espresso](https://www.quantum-espresso.org/) package.

-Here, I am not going to explain how to generate the initial configuration.
+Here, I will not explain that, how to generate the initial configuration.
 However, there are several ways to do that.
-The easiest way is to perform a classical MD simulation and then take the (M) random configurations and do the ab-initio calculations to get the potential energy and corresponding forces (in this case, we will be using Quantum Espresso).
+The easiest way is to perform a classical MD simulation and then take the (M) random configurations and perform the *ab-initio* calculations to get the potential energy and corresponding forces (in this case, we will be using Quantum Espresso).

 The initial 500 configurations (input and output) are stored in the **QE_In_File** and **QE_Out_File** folders inside the 00.data directory.
 (You can re-run the inputs if you want).